 LOCATION MANAGED BY COST TO VISIT?
 TOTAL MILES OF TRAILS DESCRIPTION / NOTES

-BALD HILL CONSERVATION AREA Boxford ECGA free 19 miles** connects with Boxford State Forest & Boxford Wildlife Sanctuary to offer a combined 19 miles of trails
+BALD HILL CONSERVATION AREA Boxford ECGA free 19 miles** connects with Boxford State Forest & Boxford Wildlife Sanctuary to offer a combined 19-miles of trails

-not on map BEVERLY COMMONS Beverly ECGA free 13 miles a large park for hiking and mountain biking; parking on Stone Ridge Road off Greenwood Ave
+BEVERLY COMMONS Beverly ECGA free 13 miles a large park for hiking and mountain biking; parking on Stone Ridge Road off Greenwood Ave

-BOXFORD STATE FOREST Boxford State of MA free 19 miles** connects with both the Bald Hill Conservation Area & Boxford Wildlife Sanctuary to offer a combined 19 miles of trails
+BOXFORD STATE FOREST Boxford State of MA free 19 miles** connects with both the Bald Hill Conservation Area & Boxford Wildlife Sanctuary to offer a combined 19-miles of trails

-BOXFORD WILDLIFE SANCTUARY Boxford ECGA free 19 miles** connects with both the Bald Hill Conservation Area & Boxford State Forest to offer a combined 19 miles of trails
+BOXFORD WILDLIFE SANCTUARY Boxford ECGA free 19 miles** connects with both the Bald Hill Conservation Area & Boxford State Forest to offer a combined 19-miles of trails

 BRADLEY PALMER STATE PARK Topsfield State of MA free 20 miles can easily be connected with Willowdale State Forest; park also includes a small but extremely popular children's waterpark (fee charged); most trails are shared with equestrians and mountain bikers

-BREAKHEART RESERVATION Saugus State of MA free 9 miles has a nice mix of paved (including a 2.5 mile paved loop) and unpaved hiking trails; the park also has a lake beach with a swimming area
+BREAKHEART RESERVATION Saugus State of MA free 9 miles has a nice mix of paved (including a 2.5-mile paved loop) and unpaved hiking trails; the park also has a lake beach with a swimming area

 BROOKSBY FARM Peabody City of Peabody free 3-4 miles farm and conservation property with several miles of trails through woodlands and farmland

-not on map CEDAR POND WILDLIFE SANCTUARY Wenham Mass Audubon free 3 miles a short serious of trails that pass a pond and stone ruins; one trail is designated as an ADA-compliant All Persons Trail
+CEDAR POND WILDLIFE SANCTUARY Wenham Mass Audubon free 3 miles a short serious of trails that pass a pond and stone ruins; one trail is designated as an ADA-compliant All Persons Trail

 CHEBACCO WOODS / GORDON COLLEGE Hamilton / Wenham Chebacco Woods LMC / Gordon College free 5+ miles small network of trails that passes through evergreen and deciduous woodlands; the trails also visit several small ponds; one trail connects with Manchester-Essex Woods